Nikon D850 vs Olympus PEN-F

 - More affordable: Was introduced into a lower priced category (64 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in January 2016).

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the D850 and the PEN-F in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the D850 or the PEN-F perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.